Best Summer Wine Tasting Themes

-These wine themes are centered around the wine itself, focusing on a particular style of wine and then varying the line up by region or production style so that you can compare and contrast.
+These wine themes focus on a particular style of wine and then you'll compare and contrast by region or production style.

 I’ve found some great wine recommendations and accessories to help kick off your party with fun and flair!
 Believe me, I learned my lesson with wine tasting parties.
 I served white wine that got warm, appetizers that didn’t pair right, you name it.
 We still had fun, but I’ve learned and improved.
 Check out these recommendations to help you whip up a fabulous party.